A new matrix representation of the Maxwell equations based on the Riemann-Silberstein-Weber vector for a linear inhomogeneous medium: Applications

 Similarly, for

 we get

-starting with Equation (\ref{Sfree-Eq4vcum}).
-Since any wave packet is a linear combination of plane waves of arbitrary ${\mbox{\boldmath $k$}}$, it follows from Equations (\ref{psi+t0+t}), (\ref{psi+t}), and (\ref{psi-t0+t}) that Equation (\ref{Sfreepsiteq}) can be used to study any wave propagation problem for a source-free medium of constant $\epsilon$ and $\mu$.
+starting with Eq. (\ref{SfreeEqns4vcum}).
+Since any electromagnetic wave packet is a linear combination of plane waves, it follows from Eqs. (\ref{psi+t0+t}), (\ref{psi+t}), and (\ref{psi-t0+t}), that Eq. (\ref{Sfreepsiteq}) can be used to study electromagnetic wave propagation problems for a source-free medium of constant $\epsilon$ and $\mu$.